graphidev/WOK/README.md

-**MAJOR** : Main project changements (restructuration, rebuild or LTS versions) **MINOR** : New features, backwards compatibility is not provided **PATCH** : Security, bugs fixes, optimisation or light improvements (e.g: implementation of a new library) **EXTRA** : This is a note about the version such as "beta", either "RC", or "stable" (or a specific version)
+**MAJOR** : Main project changements (restructuration, rebuild or LTS versions) **MINOR** : New features, backwards compatibility is not provided **PATCH** : Security, bugs fixes, optimisation or light improvements (e.g: implementation/update of a library) **EXTRA** : This is a note about the version such as "beta", either "RC", or "stable" (or a specific version)

 ## Requirements